Bounded-Abstention Pairwise Learning to Rank: Background and Related Work

 We consider the standard pairwise learning to rank scenario where a set of queries \( Q = \{q_1, q_2, \ldots, q_n\} \) and, for each query \( q \), a set of item-query couples \( D^q = \{d^q_1, d^q_2, \ldots, d^q_m\} \) are given.
 Typically, for each item-query couple, one has access to a set of features $\mbx^q\in\mcX$, representing characteristics of the item for that query.
 For instance, in a hiring scenario, a query is a job offer, and items are candidates.
 Features may regard attributes on a candidate (e.g., age) or also on the matching of the candidate to the job offer (e.g., share of job offer skills fulfilled by the candidate).
 Furthermore, given a pair of items for the same query, we call it a pair of instances $\mbx^q,\mbx'^q\in \mcX\times\mcX$, and we define pairwise preference as an ordering relationship ($\succ_q, \prec_q, =_q$) where \( d^q_{\mbx} \succ_q d^q_{\mbx'} \) indicates that \( d^q_{\mbx} \) is preferred over \( d^q_{\mbx'} \) for query \( q \), \( d^q_{\mbx} \prec_q d^q_{\mbx'} \) that \( d^q_{\mbx'} \) is preferred over \( d^q_{\mbx} \), and $=_q$ indicates a tie.
 We consider a set of pairwise preferences given for each training query.
 Alternatively, a relevance score might be given for each document-query couple, from which pairwise preferences among two items for the same query are inferred.
 This preference ordering can be encoded by considering a target space $\mcY=\{-1,0,1\}$, where $-1$ means that the second instance is preferred (or ranked higher) than the first, $1$ indicates that the first is preferred and $0$ a tie.
 From now on, for easing the notations, we will omit the query indicators.

-The objective of pairwise learning to rank is to learn a predictor $f:\mcX\times\mcX\to \mcY$, called \textit{a ranker}, which predicts the pairwise orders between all item pairs for each query.
+The objective of pairwise learning to rank is to learn a ranker $f:\mcX\times\mcX\to \mcY$, which models the relative rankings between all item pairs for each query.
 The canonical loss one aims to minimize in such a setting is the mis-ranking loss, which is defined as $l_r(f(\mbx,\mbx'), y) = \mathbb{I}_{y\neq f}$.
 In other words, $f$ incurs a loss of one whenever the pair $(\mbx,\mbx')$ is ranked by $f$ differently from the ground truth order; if the ranking is correct, no loss is incurred.
 Let $P$ be a probability distribution over $\mcX \times \mcX \times \mcY$.
 We denote with $R_{l}(f) = \mathbb{E}_{(\mbX,\mbX', Y)\sim P}[l\left(f (\mbX, \mbX'), Y\right)]$ the expected $l$ loss of the ranker $f$.
 Typically, such a loss is not directly tractable.
 Hence, a few approaches propose to learn scores $s:\mcX\to\mathbb{R}$ that provide a value for the relevance of the single item $\mbx$.
 Generally, these scores are learnt through (stochastic) gradient descent and boosting techniques, e.g., Ranknet, LambdaRank and LambdaMart \citep{burges2010ranknet}.
-Given $s$, one can estimate $ P(Y=1\mid \mbX=\mbx, \mbX'=\mbx')$, i.e., the probability that $\mbx$ is ranked higher than $\mbx'$, $P(Y=-1\mid \mbX=\mbx, \mbX'=\mbx')$, i.e., the probability that $\mbx$ is ranked lower than $\mbx'$, and $P(Y=0\mid \mbX=\mbx, \mbX'=\mbx')$, i.e., the two instances are tied, through parametric probability models~\citep{zhou2008learning}.
-The two most famous approaches are the \textit{Bradley-Terry model}~\citep{bradley1952rank} and the \textit{Thurstone-Mosteller model }~\citep{thurstone1994law} (for tie-adjusted models, see, e.g., \cite{zhou2008learning}).
-The former estimates probabilities as follows:

-where $\theta= e^{\epsilon}$, with $\epsilon$ a parameter regulating the probabilities for ties.
-The latter computes probabilities as follows: